 Rubber boots and fishing nets

-Laundry Soap (there are machines up the hill, but not in the building where we stay)
+Laundry Soap (there are machines up the hill, but it is easiest not to have to do laundry at camp)

 We strongly encourage parents to make camp an electronics-free week for their children, and to leave electronics in the car.
 Many families choose to do this, as they can be a distraction from the musical and social experience of camp.

 Book 2: Long, Long Ago, Minuet 1, Chorus from JM, Musette, Witches Dance Gossec Gavotte